ziomizar/drupal-admin-ui/README.md

 ### Admin UI

-`yarn workspace @drupal/admin-ui start` will start the Webpack dev sever that comes with [Create React App](https://facebook.github.io/create-react-app).
+`lando admin-ui-start` will start the Webpack dev sever that comes with [Create React App](https://facebook.github.io/create-react-app).

 #### Nightwatch
 - If you don't know the password for admin, change it with `lando drush user:password admin admin`